 It is a pleasure to announce that the first book on Personal Data Protection Act of India has been released through Kindle…Amazon.
-According to Amazon, the book would be listed for sale within the next 72 hours.
-The E-Book will be priced at Rs 449/-.

 The book contains 28 chapters split in to two parts.
 Part A contains the Personal Data Protection Bill discussed section by section.
 Part B covers discussions on some key aspects of data protection.

 Naavi had published the first book on Cyber Laws in India in December 1999 (Cyber Laws for Every Netizen in India) when the Information Technology Act was yet to be passed.
 The objective then was to make the details available for use by the Parliamentarians when they discuss the complex law.